-To review the use of the band $5\,091 - 5\,150$ MHz by the fixed-satellite service (Earth-to-space) (limited to feeder links of the non-geostationary mobile-satellite systems in the mobile-satellite service) in accordance with Resolution 114 (Rev.WRC-12);
+To review the use of the band $5\,091-5\,150$ MHz by the fixed-satellite service (Earth-to-space) (limited to feeder links of the non-geostationary mobile-satellite systems in the mobile-satellite service) in accordance with Resolution 114 (Rev.WRC-12);

-In 1995 the allocation in the band 5 091 - 5150 MHz to the fixed satellite service (FSS) (Earth-to-space), limited to feeder links of the non-geostationary mobile satellite systems in the mobile satellite service, was added in order to address what at the time was perceived to be a temporary shortage of spectrum for such feeder links.
+In 1995 the allocation in the frequency band 5 091 - 5 150 MHz to the fixed satellite service (FSS) (Earth-to-space), limited to feeder links of the non-geostationary mobile satellite systems in the mobile satellite service, was added in order to address what at the time was perceived to be a temporary shortage of spectrum for such feeder links.
 To recognize the temporary nature of the allocation two clauses were added to the allocation at that time limiting the introduction of new assignments to the period up to 1 January 2008 and making the FSS secondary after the 1 January 2010.
 Subsequent conferences have modified these dates with the current dates being 1 January 2016 (no new frequency assignments) and 1 January 2018 (revert FSS to a secondary status) respectively.

 Resolution 114 (WRC-12) calls for a review of allocations to both the aeronautical radionavigation service (ARNS) and the FSS in this band.
 ICAO is specifically invited to further review the detailed spectrum requirements and planning for international standard aeronautical radionavigation systems in the band.
-Initially this band was reserved to meet requirements for microwave landing system (MLS) assignments which could not be satisfied in the band 5 030 - 5 091 MHz.
+Initially this band was reserved to meet requirements for microwave landing system (MLS) assignments which could not be satisfied in the frequency band $5\,030-5\,091\,\mathrm{MHz}$.

-Aviation is implementing a new airport communication system under the recently allocated aeronautical mobile (R) service (AM(R)S) in the 5 091 - 5 150 MHz band.
-Deployment and the capacity of this airport communication system is limited by the restrictions on the aggregate signal level permissible under the co-ordination arrangements established as part of agreeing to the allocation to the AM(R)S. Those arrangements allowed an increase in FSS satellite noise temperature ($\Delta Ts / Ts$) for the AM(R)S of 2% under the assumption that ARNS and aeronautical telemetry in the band would be contributing an additional 3% and 1% respectively.
-While the ARNS allocation should be maintained for the future, ARNS systems are not expected to operate in that band in the near-term, so as part of the review of the FSS allocation those arrangements should be revisited to allow increased flexibility.
-Instead of limiting AM(R)S to 2% and ARNS to 3%, the regulations should be revised to restrict the combination of AM(R)S plus ARNS to a total of 5% $\Delta Ts / Ts$.
+Aviation is implementing a new airport communication system under the recently allocated aeronautical mobile (R) service (AM(R)S) in the frequency band 5 091 - 5 150 MHz.
+Deployment and the capacity of this airport communication system is limited by the restrictions on the aggregate signal level permissible under the co-ordination arrangements established as part of agreeing to the AM(R)S allocation.
+Those arrangements allowed an increase in FSS satellite noise temperature (ΔTs /Ts) for the AM(R)S of 2% under the assumption that ARNS and aeronautical telemetry in the band would be contributing an additional 3% and 1% respectively.
+While the ARNS allocation should be maintained for the future, ARNS systems are not expected to operate in that band in the near-term, so as part of the review of the FSS allocation ICAO would wish to see a more flexible allocation of the ΔTs /Ts between the various aeronautical services.
+Instead of limiting AM(R)S to 2% and ARNS to 3%, the regulations should be revised to restrict the combination of AM(R)S plus ARNS to a total of 5% ΔTs /Ts.
 This would allow increased flexibility for the AM(R)S while retaining the overall noise temperature increase caused by aeronautical systems operating in the band to 6%.
-Hence, the removal of the date limitation of the FSS can be supported, provided that stable sharing conditions with the ARNS and AM(R)S in the band are maintained and flexibility is improved in regards to $\Delta Ts / Ts$.
+Hence, the removal of the date limitation of the FSS can be supported, provided that stable sharing conditions with the ARNS and AM(R)S in the band are maintained and flexibility is improved in regards to ΔTs /Ts.